-Literacy Pre-School Activities
+Preschool Literacy Activities

 This is one excellent way to teach letters to your preschooler.
 Little children just love messy play and this one is just that.
 But not uncontrollably messy, which would make it your favorite too.
 We used cupcake tin with fewer letters initially.
 Once your kiddo is thorough with all the letters, you can try the original version.